freddyaboulton/gradio-webrtc/docs/userguide/gradio.md

-# User Guide
+# Gradio Component

+The automatic gradio UI is a great way to test your stream.
+However, you may want to customize the UI to your liking or simply build a standalone Gradio application.

+## The WebRTC Component

-To get started with WebRTC streams, all that's needed is to import the `WebRTC` component from this package and implement its `stream` event.
+To build a standalone Gradio application, you can use the `WebRTC` component and implement the `stream` event.

-This page will show how to do so with simple code examples.
-For complete implementations of common tasks, see the [cookbook](/cookbook).

-## Audio Streaming

-### Reply on Pause

-Typically, you want to run an AI model that generates audio when the user has stopped speaking.
-This can be done by wrapping a python generator with the `ReplyOnPause` class and passing it to the `stream` event of the `WebRTC` component.
+Similarly to the `Stream` object, you must set the `mode` and `modality` arguments and pass in a `handler`.

+Below are some common examples of how to use the `WebRTC` component.

-=== "Code"
+=== "Reply On Pause"
-    ``` py title="ReplyonPause"
+    ``` py
     import gradio as gr
     from gradio_webrtc import WebRTC, ReplyOnPause